ChristopherRabotin/GMAT/application/README.txt

 or by double-clicking the GMAT_Beta.app in the Finder.

+Python Interface note for Mac users:

+Currently, GMAT will only be able to interface with Python if your Python is installed into a specific directory:
+/Library/Frameworks/Python.framework/Versions/3.4

+GMAT will be updated for a future release to allow use of a Python installation elsewhere.

 MATLAB interface note for Mac users:

 To use the Matlab interface with the Mac GMAT_Beta.app application,